 Putting everything together accordingly reads like this: Web 2.0 = Engagement = Productivity = $$$.
 While Nancy’s post is not directly focused on corporate learning, she notes that one of the major benefits of internal social media use is its effect on streamlining operations, which can certainly be said for how social media can streamline knowledge uptake and act as an “exo-brain,” for the overworked employee.
 As an example, she notes that Cisco has cited the use of wikis in saving millions of dollars, by allowing “geographically dispersed staff [to] efficiently work on single documents, share ideas and comments, and decrease development time.”

 Choosing Wisely: How to Implement Social Media for Learning

 But it’s more than just having social media; you must choose the right platforms.
-Taking advantage of visual demonstration tools such as YouTube enables the learner to observe a process physically, as opposed to reading about it in a training guide.
+Taking advantage of visual demonstration tools, like creating an instructional video to put on YouTube enables the learner to observe a process physically, as opposed to reading about it in a training guide.
 Following the observation, the learner can then actually practice the task, discuss it with peers on an online message board, and then seek feedback from a mentor through an online platform.

 Having the opportunity to access an instant feedback mechanism is something most of the workforce seeks.
 Interestingly, it’s not just millennials who look for this; 41 percent of non-millennials and 29 percent of millennials want more feedback than they are currently getting.
 Commenting, rating, and video messaging are some social media capabilities that easily solve that issue.